have asked where has CAT (Christadelphian Advancement Trust) came

 for this book come in from all over the world, thanks to the internet.

-The CAT has mailed out an average of around 600 pieces of literature
+The CAT has mailed out an distributed hundreds of pieces of literature

 interest is abating!
 Rather is it increasing, as the Truth spreads